 For those of you who are wondering what “good food” encompasses on a plan that doesn’t use salt, oils or added sugars, here are some of my favorites.

-I just updated my Anti-Cancer Green Breakfast Smoothie recipe (it can be found here) with a reduced number of dates and expanded instructions for preparation.
+I just updated my Anti-Cancer Green Breakfast Smoothie recipe with a reduced number of dates and expanded instructions for preparation.
 I drink this every morning:

 Lunch is generally a very large salad using romaine lettuce with lots of chopped, raw vegetables on top.
 I also add a small handful of raw nuts or seeds, some avocado and sometimes some microwaved frozen asparagus.
-The key is finding a dressing that is not oil-based because oils are fats with no micronutrients.
 Fat in the diet is certainly important, but I choose to use whole-food fats like avocados, nuts and seeds.
 I make sure that I always have an avocado or cashew-based dressing for my daily salads.
-One of my favorites is my Creamy Avocado Dressing which is just blended avocados with vinegar, garlic and onions.
+One of my favorites is my Creamy Avocado Dressing (see recipe below) which is just blended avocados with vinegar, garlic and onions.

 As I said, I use this dressing on my lunch salad nearly every day.
 Sometimes I get all crazy and make a dressing with beans and tahini.
-My Protein-Packed Lemony Salad Dressing recipe is a good example (link is here).
-This photo is a good example of the size of my lunch salad.
+My Protein-Packed Lemony Salad Dressing recipe is a good example.
+This photo is a good example of the size of my lunch salad:

 Dinner in my household varies.
 I try to make a bean and vegetable blended soup at least once a week.
-Last week, you’ll recall I made a beet-based version (recipe is here) that I really enjoyed:
+Last week, you’ll recall I made a beet-based version that I really enjoyed:

 I also love to make bean or tofu burgers or other types of stews with leafy greens.
 My after-dinner dessert is almost always fresh fruit of some kind.
 I try to eat dinner around 6 p.m. so I stop eating a good three hours before bedtime.